Diego-Zanetti-Braga/cheat-sheets/cheat-sheet-git-commands-basics.md

   - When it is done you are not in any branch.
   - You can come back to any branch by switching or create a new branch with switch -c using this old commit as a stating point.

+- Discart everything that you did after the last commit (staged and unstaged changes)
+>> git checkout head <file_name>